statulr/calc/README.md

 # calc
-Calc is a calculator made in C
+Calc is a lightweight calculator for the terminal made in C

+Will do banner and images soon like I always do 😉